ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## How can you discover which library is used?
 >
 > `ldd EXEC` and `ldd LIBRARY` list libraries of a given binary.
 If a
-> library is linked, they can provide a full path if it finds them
+> library is linked, a full path is provided if found
 > using `ld`'s default paths or the `LD_LIBRARY_PATH` variable.
 For example:
 > ~~~
 > % ldd /usr/lib/afni/bin/afni | head